|to Home Page||to House Rules Part II|

 When a Player's Character is speaking the player needs to state if they are talking In Character or Out Of Character so the GM will know how to properly respond.
 It is recommended that the tilda '~' character be used for a Player Character's thoughts, but is not required.

-2. Posting: A minimum of 1 post per week is expected under normal circumstances.
+3. Posting: A minimum of 1 post per week is desired under normal circumstances.
 More is best if at all possible.
 This goes for the GM as well.
 Real Life (RL) always takes priority.
 A quick note to the GM would be appreciated.
 The GM will notify the group if he is not going to post for more than a week.

 4. Dice Rolls: All rolls will be handled by the GM using a Dice-Rolling Program.
 Images of the results will be emailed if requested.
 However, during combat all rolls will be included so those that need to will be able to see the results.